onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

   - B I can.
 Do you want to come for a ride?
 You can sit on the back.
 - 7 A Can you drive a car?
   - B Of course not!
 I'm only l6!
-- 8 A You have a full-time iob.
+- 8 A You have a full-time job.
 Who looks after your children?
-  - B They go to playschool.
+  - B They go to playschool. 幼儿园;
 - 9 A Do you watch TV a lot?
   - B No, not really, just in the morning, and in the evening, and sometimes in the afternoon.
 - 10 A I can't speak any foreign languages.